 When a listed company issues equity shares to a selected number of investors at a price that may or may not be pertaining to the market price is known as Preferential Allotment.

-In secondary market, you can buy a share directly from a seller and the stock exchange/broker act as an intermediary in this case.
+In secondary market, the securities issued in the primary market are bought and sold.
+Here, you can buy a share directly from a seller and the stock exchange or broker acts as an intermediary between two parties.

-Any queries on primary and secondary market or how is the primary market different from the secondary market?
+If there are any queries on primary and secondary market or how the primary market is different from the secondary market, share below.